-- Suspend a Rule This motion is made to suspend temporarily the operation of the rule cited in the motion, clearing the way for a proposed action. - Previous Question This is a motion to cut off debate and proceed immediately to a vote on the question under debate.
+Suspend a Rule This motion is made to suspend temporarily the operation of the rule cited in the motion, clearing the way for a proposed action.

+This is a motion to cut off debate and proceed immediately to a vote on the question under debate.
 This motion itself is not debatable.
-If it fails, debate continues; if it succeeds, the vote on the question that was being debated must immediately occur.
-It requires 60 votes in the House or 30 in the Senate.6 - Point of Order This inquiry questions the procedural appropriateness of something that has been done. - Lay a Matter on the Table This motion-to "table" a measure such as a bill or amendment-puts it aside without a vote on its substance.7 On rare occasions, it may be later "taken from the table" and considered again.
-Unless that happens, it has effectively been buried. - Take a Matter From the Table This motion can apply to any item that is on the Speaker's table in the House or on the Secretary's desk in the Senate.
+If it fails, debate continues; but if it succeeds, a vote on the question that was under debate follows immediately.
+It requires 60 votes in the House or 30 in the Senate.6

+This inquiry questions the procedural appropriateness of something that has been done.

+This motion-to "table" a measure such as a bill or amendment-puts it aside without a vote on its substance.7 On rare occasions, it may be later "taken from the table" and considered again.
+Unless that happens, it has effectively been buried.

+This motion can apply to any item that is on the Speaker's table in the House or on the Secretary's desk in the Senate.
 The motion is used to revive a bill that was reported unfavorably by a standing committee and thus is "lying on the table."
-A motion to take from the table requires the approval of a majority of members elected if it is recommended by the Rules Committee; otherwise it requires three-fifths of those elected.8 - Discharge a Committee This motion is made by the sponsor of a bill or resolution to remove it from the committee to which it was assigned and bring it to the floor for Second Reading.
-Such an action requires 60 votes in the House or 36 in the Senate,9 and is seldom taken in either house.
+A motion to take from the table requires the approval of a majority of members elected if it is recommended by the Rules Committee; otherwise it requires three-fifths of those elected.

+This motion is made by the sponsor of a bill or resolution to remove it from the committee to which it was assigned and bring it to the floor for Second Reading.
+Such an action requires 60 votes in the House or 36 in the Senate, and is seldom taken in either house.